seqan/flexbar/README.md

 #### Adapter removal single-end

 To remove adapter sequences from single-end reads, specify a file with adapters in fasta format.
 These are removed from the right side of reads per default, if they do not align before the read start.
 The left side of reads is kept if long enough.
-The overlap of an adapter and read must have at least length 3 with at most 20% errors in default settings.
+The overlap of an adapter and read must have at least length 3 with at most 10% errors in default settings.

-	flexbar -r reads.fq -a adapters.fa -ao 3 -at 0.2
+	flexbar -r reads.fq -a adapters.fa -ao 3 -at 0.1

 #### Adapter removal paired-end

 For paired-end libraries, specify both files with paired reads and a fasta file with adapters for removal.
 Given adapters are trimmed in right mode per default.
-It is recommended to activate the pair overlap detection in case of normal paired reads.
+It is recommended to activate the pair overlap detection in case of standard paired reads.
 This increases the sensitivity by removing very short parts of adapters if an overlap is detected for a pair.

 	flexbar -r r1.fq -p r2.fq -a adapters.fa -ap ON